Problems with your hips are not just for people who need hip replacements.

 For people with vaginas, stimulating the clitoris or G-spot is often necessary in order to reach orgasm.
 If you have difficulty stimulating your own clitoris or a partner’s remote controlled and app based toys are a great option.

-Toys like the We-Vibe Rave G-Spot Stimulator is an app-controlled toy.
+G-spot vibrators like We-Vibe Rave or Rave 2 is such a toy.
 The vibrator is inserted into the vagina and positioned to touch the G-spot.

 The app is then used to control the intensity and pattern of the vibrations.
 Like many app-controlled items, this toy can be controlled by the wearer, a partner, or someone in a distant location.